singh1114/best/_posts/2018-01-18-how-to-use-factoryboy-to-create-model-instances-in-python-for-testing.md

 ---
+layout: post
 title: How to use FactoryBoy to create model instances in Django for testing
-date: 2018-01-18 18:43:00 Z
+date: 2018-01-18T18:43:00.000Z
+published: true
+tags:
+  - testing
+  - python
+  - djnago
 categories:
   - FactoryBoy
   - python
   - django
   - testing
-tags:
-- testing
-- python
-- djnago
-author: Ranvir Singh
-comments: true
-layout: post
 ---

 Testing is one of the basic and most important parts of the development process that is needed to be done every time you write or change any part of the code.
 It gives you the authority confidence in the code that you are writing.

+I have already discussed testing in one of my earlier posts.

+{% include linked_post.html url="writing-unit-tests-for-the-models"}

-I have already discussed testing in one of [my earlier posts.](https://singh1114.github.io/blog/writing-unit-tests-for-the-models/) In this post, I will talk about the way in which we can write tests for models.
+In this post, I will talk about the way in which we can write tests for models.

 For testing models, we need to create sample objects for this.